ImproveCoimbra/ceres/README.md

 - Execute `mrt`

 ##Licensee
-The code in this repository is licensed under the MIT licence.
+The code in this repository is licensed under the MIT license.